 In 2017, with the help of several friends I planted 2,500 lavender plants comprising of five varieties.
 In 2018, again with the help of friends, I planted another 1,500 plants of 20 additional varieties.
 The Lavender Labyrinth was planted in memory of my late husband Dick who passed away in 2017 after a 14 month battle and our dear friend Bobbie Pollitt, who passed away in January 2018 after a lengthy battle with prostate cancer.

 I continue on with the hopes of keeping the farm in my family.
-On Valentine’s Day this year I was blessed with the birth of my first grandchild, a baby girl named Hazel.
+On Valentine’s Day 2019 I was blessed with the birth of my first grandchild, a baby girl named Hazel.
 I wish her grandfather was here to see her but I know he’s watching over us.

 So, thank you for supporting my farm.
 It is a lot of work for me and it’s very costly to try to keep this farm going.
 Your ticket purchase helps me with all the maintenance and upkeep that needs to be done.
 I couldn’t do this without your support and the support of so many friends who have stepped up to help me.
 THANK YOU from the bottom of my heart!